juristr/juristr.github.com/content/blog/how-remote-work-improved-my-sleep.md

 - tracking and having metrics in place might help to locate potential issues and highlight areas for improvement
 - remote work helps, at least me, in that even though I get to bed late, I still get enough sleep
 - having children might make it a bit more difficult sometimes

-Curious what you think.
-Ping me [on Twitter](https://twitter.com/juristr)